someobserver/recurgent-field-theory/README.md

 Mathematical foundations for consciousness studies arise from this framework.
 It engages with existing work such as Integrated Information Theory (Tononi, 2004), as well as for artificial intelligence safety, and collective coordination dynamics.
 Formal agency metrics enable geometric pathology detection and therapeutic intervention.
 Constraint-based mechanisms offer principled, emergent approaches to AI alignment via wisdom field regulation and humility operators.
 The field equations governing meaning achieve mathematical precision comparable to current established physical theories.

----
+## Draft State

+This manuscript remains unfinished.
+It's published here in its draft state as a field-aware constraint on its writer, bootstrapping simultaneous integrity and the urgency to complete it properly.

 ## Building the Document

-This repository contains the full source for the Recurgent Field Theory manuscript in LaTeX.
+The repository contains the full source for the Recurgent Field Theory manuscript in LaTeX.
 To compile the PDF from source, you will need:

 - LaTeX:
   - macOS: [MacTeX](https://www.tug.org/mactex/)